What is an invoice?

 This is the amount of time a client has to pay you.
 Typical terms are “Net 30” or “Net 14”—meaning 30 days or 14 days, respectively.

 If you offer your clients discounts for early payment, that info will be included here.
 Noting “2/10 Net 30” means a client has 30 days to pay you, but if they pay within ten days, you’ll give them a 2% discount.
+Be explicit about any late fees in the case of late payments.

 The shorter the payment terms, the better.
 Getting paid faster is great for your cash flow.